Step 1 – Declare yourself a Pre-Communications Student

 Students may apply to more than one emphasis at the same time; however a separate application must be submitted for each emphasis.
 Students must rank the applications to indicate their first, second, or third choice.
 Students may apply to the Communications major a total of two times.
 This means that you can apply to more than one emphasis during one application period but may only apply to the major twice.

-Please remember that if you are admitted to the major, you make a commitment to remain in the program for a minimum of four semesters.
+Please remember that if you are admitted to Advertising, News Media, or Public Relations, you make a commitment to remain in the program for a minimum of four semesters.
+There are no exceptions to this requirement.
+Advertising and PR also require you to attend one spring or summer term.

 Click here for answers to frequently asked questions.